Sutherland to Cronulla Active Transport Link

 Keep in touch

-Community input will play an important part in the successful delivery of this project.
-We encourage local residents, schools, businesses and the active transport groups to stay engaged and provide feedback as the project progresses.
+Community input will continue to play an important part in the successful delivery of this project.
+We encourage local residents, schools, businesses and active transport groups to stay engaged and provide feedback as the project progresses.

 If you would like to talk to a member of the team specifically about the Stage 2 East construction, please contact the team at Sydney Civil on: